jaeg/hats-worker/README.md

 - redis.Do(method, args....)
   - return [response from redis, error (if one)]

+#### Response
+- response.Write(value)
+  - Used when a wart is in endpoint mode.
+Writes to the response body of an http request.
+  - returns nothing.

 ### Wart Todo
 - [x] - Run a thread from redis.
 - [x] - Create thread from file.